LoganAMorrison/Hazma/README.md

     python setup.py install

 Since `hazma` utilizes C to rapidly compute gamma ray and electron/positron spectra, you will need to have the cython package installed.

+Another way to run `hazma` is by using **docker**.
+If you have docker installed on your machine, clone the `hazma` repository and in the `hazma` directory, run:

+    docker build --rm -t jupyter/hazma .

+This will build the docker image and will call it *jupyter/hazma*.
+Then to start a jupyter notebook, run:

+    docker run -it -p 8888:8888 -v /path/to/hazma/tutorials:/home/jovyan/work --rm --name jupyter jupyter/hazma

+This will start a jupyter kernal.